Introduction to Nanoxel 100 mg Injection 5ml

 Dosage of Nanoxel 100mg 5ml

 Nanoxel 100 mg Injection contains an active ingredient, Paclitaxel, which is used in the treatment of breast cancer, non-small cell lung cancer and pancreatic cancer.
 This medicine is available in various strengths and substitutes & must be given on doctor’s prescription only.
-You should consult your doctor for dosage and time because age and severity of the disease differ from person to person and it can only be judged by your doctor.

 Adults are advised to take Nanoxel 100 mg Injection at a fixed time with or without food as instructed by your Doctor.
 You must take this medicine regularly on time for better results.